-To allow VPN clients to access only your home network:
+To allow VPN clients to access only your home network and block them from using the Internet service for your home network:

 - 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
 Enter orbilogin.com.